 Annual filing requirements for a Cayman Islands exempted company

-is the business form generally incorporated by foreign investors who wish to perform various offshore activities in this jurisdiction.
+The exempted company is the business form generally incorporated by foreign investors who wish to perform various offshore activities in this jurisdiction.
 The general incorporation process is fast and straightforward and, as listed below, the annual filing requirements are simple.

 Companies are required to file an annual return that contains the following information:

-- relevant changes: these include any changes to the company’s articles of association and memorandum since the last filing took place.
+-relevant changes: these include any changes to the company’s articles of association and memorandum since the last filing took place.

-- the nature of the operations: a statement proving that the operations of the company were mainly conducted outside of the Cayman Islands, so as to comply with the exempted status.
+-the nature of the operations: a statement proving that the operations of the company were mainly conducted outside of the Cayman Islands, so as to comply with the exempted status.

-- non-trading compliance: a statement showing that the company is not engaged in trading with local companies, except for the promotion of the offshore business.
+-non-trading compliance: a statement showing that the company is not engaged in trading with local companies, except for the promotion of the offshore business.

-- the fees: upon filing the annual return the company must also pay its annual fees with the Companies Registry.
+-the fees: upon filing the annual return the company must also pay its annual fees with the Companies Registry.

 Companies in the Cayman Islands need to keep books of accounts but are not required to file the financial statements.
 This is because they are not under the regulation of the Monetary Authority nor any other government authority.
 Small and medium companies may also need to prepare a general purpose financial statement and for this purpose, they can use the International Financial Reporting Standards (IFRS) for SMEs or any other recognized Generally Accepted Accounting Principles (GAAP) framework.